retest/docs/docs/recheck/usage/filter.md

 ### Matching Elements

 Elements are identified by one special attribute `$key`, so called *identifying attributes*.
-If you directly match an element with no additional exprssions (e.g. attributes), all of its child elements are ignored too.
+If you directly match an element with no additional expressions (e.g. attributes), all of its child elements are ignored too.

 ```text
 # Match the element where its attribute $key fully matches the $value